Matt Kenseth: 2014

 In 2014, at Daytona, Kenseth won the first of two Budweiser Duels, holding off Kevin Harvick (whose race was later disqualified) and Kasey Kahne in a thrilling three-wide finish.
 This victory secured Kenseth a third-place starting position in the Daytona 500.
-Although he did not lead any laps during the race, Kenseth finished in sixth place.
+Although he did not lead any laps during the race, Kenseth finished 6th.

 With the new Chase format, Kenseth did not win any races but still advanced.
-His best finish was second at Atlanta, where Kahne passed him for the lead with fresh tires during the second Green-White-Checkered attempt.
+His best finish was 2nd at Atlanta, where Kahne passed him for the lead with fresh tires during the second Green-White-Checkered attempt.
 Kenseth led all winless drivers in points and, despite having no wins, managed to make it through the first two elimination rounds.

-During the second round at Charlotte, a caution with seventy laps remaining set up a restart where Brad Keselowski restarted second and Kenseth restarted fourth.
+During the second round at Charlotte, a caution with seventy laps remaining set up a restart where Brad Keselowski restarted 2nd and Kenseth restarted 4th.
 Kenseth attempted a three-wide pass on the outside of Keselowski, but Keselowski moved up the track, causing contact between Kenseth's car and Keselowski's right-rear bumper.
 This resulted in Kenseth hitting the wall.
-He dropped to eighteenth and fell a lap down due to the damage, but regained the lap as the lucky dog after another caution.
+He dropped to 18th and fell a lap down due to the damage, but regained the lap as the lucky dog after another caution.
 While under caution, Kenseth, frustrated with the earlier contact, slammed into Keselowski's right front, causing damage to Keselowski's car.
 On a restart with two laps remaining, Keselowski pushed Kenseth's teammate, Denny Hamlin, to get him going.
-Kenseth finished nineteenth, while Keselowski came in sixteenth.
+Kenseth finished 19th, while Keselowski came in 16th.
 After the race, Hamlin brake-checked Keselowski, leading to minor contact.
 Keselowski drove around Hamlin and pursued Kenseth, who was entering pit road.
 Kenseth slightly turned, causing Keselowski to miss a major hit, but Keselowski did bump Kenseth's door.
 In the process, Keselowski unintentionally bumped Tony Stewart's car.
 Stewart responded by putting his car in reverse and ramming Keselowski's car hard.
 Once out of their cars, tensions escalated.
 Hamlin attempted to confront Keselowski but was held back.
 Meanwhile, as Keselowski walked between two haulers, Kenseth charged in and physically attacked him.
 Keselowski's crew chief, Paul Wolfe, restrained Kenseth, but Kenseth's crew intervened, pulling Wolfe away to restrain both men.
 Kenseth's mechanic, Jesse Sanders, and crew chief, Jason Ratcliff, were later summoned to the NASCAR hauler.
 No punches were thrown, so Kenseth and Hamlin were not penalized.
 However, NASCAR fined Keselowski and Stewart and placed them on probation for their actions on pit road.